qlik-oss/core-scaling/README.md

 ## Add apps to the engine

-Run the seeding script to load the documents in the `./doc` catalog into the cluster.
+Run the seeding script to load the documents in the `./doc` folder into the cluster.

 ```bash
 ./run.sh populate-docs